2022–23 national figure skating championships

 National figure skating championships for the 2022–23 season took place mainly from December 2022 to January 2023.
 They were held to crown national champions and to serve as part of the selection process for international events, such as the 2023 ISU Championships.
-Medals were be awarded in the disciplines of men's singles, women's singles, pairs, and ice dance.
+Medals were awarded in the disciplines of men's singles, women's singles, pairs, and ice dance.
 A few countries chose to organize their national championships together with their neighbors; the results were subsequently divided into national podiums.